usnistgov/800-63-3/sp800-63a/sec9_usability.md

 _This section is informative._

-The goal of this section is to raise implementers' awareness of usability considerations associated with enrollment and identity proofing (for usability considerations for typical authenticator usage and intermittent events, see 800-63-3B).
+The goal of this section is to raise implementers' awareness of usability considerations associated with enrollment and identity proofing.
+For usability considerations associated with typical authenticator usage and intermittent events, see [SP 800-63B Section 10](sp800-63b.html#sec10).

 [ISO/IEC 9241-11](#ISO9241-11) defines usability as the "extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use."
 This definition focuses on users, goals, and context of use as key elements necessary for achieving effectiveness, efficiency, and satisfaction.
 A holistic approach considering these key elements is necessary to achieve usability.